-Interior Decoration compared to Interior Design
+Interior Decoration vs Interior Design

 Interior Designer Training Programs

 There are four degree options offered in interior design to acquire the training required to launch your new career in Springfield VT.
 Your decision will no doubt be driven by your career objectives as well as the money and time that you have to devote to your education.
 But regardless of which degree program you choose to enroll in, make certain to select one that is accredited.
 Accreditation is required in order to qualify for the National Council for Interior Design Qualification (NCIDQ) exam mandated in some states.
 More will be covered on additional benefits of accreditation later.
 Below are brief descriptions of the interior design degrees that are available.

 - Associate Degree.
 Associate degrees in interior design supply the minimum amount of training required to enter the field.
 They take about 2 years to finish and programs are available at numerous Vermont community colleges and vocational schools.
 Graduates can commonly obtain entry level jobs as design assistants.

 - Bachelor’s Degree.
 Bachelor’s degrees are four year programs that supply more in depth training than the Associate Degree.
 They deal with the technical and creative components of the business required to become a designer.
 They are the lowest credential needed by a college graduate in order to secure an entry level position as an interior designer.

 - Master’s Degree.
 These two year programs provide advanced design training after attaining a Bachelor’s Degree.
 Master’s Degrees provide choices in specialized majors for such things as business offices or residential bathrooms.
 Many students enroll to enhance their skills to be more competitive in the job market.

 - Doctorate Degree.
 Doctoral programs are mostly for those professionals who wish to teach interior design at a college or university level.
 The programs differ in length but are generally completed in 3 to 5 years.